ahmedzbyr/taealam/terraform_examples/iam/README.md

 }
 ```

-In the above example we are creating a design in which we create a bucket and then assign permissions to the bucket.

 | :books: :warning: NOTE: We need to run this terraform from a elevated service account which has permissions to create buckets and assign IAM. |
 | :-------------------------------------------------------------------------------------------------------------------------------------------- |

-Variable `access_permissions` will be a list which takes `service_account`, `group`, `permission` as the keys for the list of maps inside it.
+In this example, we create a GCS bucket named "my-bucket-123" and assign permissions to it.
+The `access_permissions` variable is a list containing maps with keys such as `service_account`, `group`, and `permission`.

 ## Bucket Module.

+Now, let's create a Terraform module to encapsulate the GCS bucket creation and IAM assignment logic.
 :books: **NOTE**: These file are created in `module` directory.

 ### Creating Variable `module/variables.tf`

+Define variables that allow users to provide input while ensuring proper validation and documentation:

 First we will be creating variables for our module which take information from the consumer and do few inital validations.
 Also add proper `description`, `type` and `defaults` as this will come in handy when we generate the `README.md` using `terraform-docs`.